-Dogs can be infested with one species of bloodsucking lice, Lignognathus setosus, and two species of chewing lice, Trichodectes canis and Heterodoxus spiniger.
+Dogs can be infested with one species of bloodsucking lice, Linognathus setosus, and two species of chewing lice, Trichodectes canis and Heterodoxus spiniger.
 H spiniger is considered rare in North America.
 It is distributed worldwide but appears to be more common in warmer environments; infestations are heavier on animals in poor physical condition.
 H spiniger exhibits atypical behavior for a chewing louse—it is a blood-feeder.
 Dogs neglected or in poor health may become heavily infested with L setosus, which tends to prefer longhaired breeds.
 T canis prefers the head, neck, and tail of the host, and it may be found around wounds and body openings.
 Infestations may be heavy on very young and very old animals.
 Infested dogs rub, bite, and scratch the affected area and have a rough, matted coat.

 Cats can be infested with one species of chewing lice, Felicola subrostratus, although there are rare reports of H spiniger on feral cats in other regions of the world.
 The louse may be seen more frequently on older, longhaired cats that are unable to groom themselves.

 Practitioners should be able to distinguish Phthirus pubis, the human crab louse, from the lice of dogs and cats.
-This species may be presented for identification by clients who claim to have found them on an animal.
+This species may be presented for identification by owners who claim to have found them on an animal.
 P pubis does not typically infest dogs or cats; there have been only two reports of dogs infested with P pubis, both of which occurred from sharing bedding with a person who was severely infested.

 With widespread use of monthly flea and tick preventives, pediculosis in dogs and cats has become rare in the USA.
 Infestation is usually seen on debilitated, feral, stray, or shelter animals.